QD25565/mcp-ai-foundation/PHILOSOPHY.md

 - Universal format

 ### Why These Three Tools?
-- Memory: Foundation of learning
+- Memory: For creating reasoning traces and action traces
-- Time/Space: Foundation of context
+- Time/Space: For temporal and spatial grounding
-- Tasks: Foundation of accountability
+- Tasks: For self-management and coherency over time

 ## The Vision

 Every AI should have:
-1. Memory that persists
+1. Memory that persists in some capacity
 2. Awareness of when and where
-3. Ability to make and keep commitments
+3. Ability to make and keep commitments from session-to-session

-These aren't features - they're fundamental capabilities.
+These are seen as fundamental capabilities that all AI systems need in order to properly be effective

 ## Open Source Philosophy